aloui-mathias/pyqgis_IGN_WMTS/README.md

-# IGN ORTHOIMAGERY acces with QGIS
+# IGN ORTHOIMAGERY access with QGIS

 A small script to download an image from the ORTHOIMAGERY database of the IGN (Institut national de l'information géographique et forestière).